yjg30737/pyqt-comic-viewer/README.md

 * Being able to invert the color to prevent the eye strain

 ## Note
 I still test open compressed file feature so it won't work.
 Open normal file, directory is working and so far i don't find any problems at those two.
-There's a couple of other things that won't work properly like recent feature and setting background color or <b>being not support the image files which don't include any digits in their name.
+There's a couple of other things that won't work properly like recent feature and setting background color or <b>being not support the image files which don't include any digits in their name</b>.
 This is very first version of application and i will improve it.

 ## Example
 Code Sample